Adaptive Decoding Mechanisms for UAV-enabled Double-Uplink Coordinated NOMA: Introduction

 \section{Introduction}

 Due to its potential for wide-area coverage, scalability, service continuity, and improved availability \cite{GiordaniIN2021}, the development of non-terrestrial networks (NTNs) is attracting significant research interests, fueled by the introduction of the beyond-fifth-generation (B5G) and the sixth generation (6G) wireless networks.
-NTNs include low-altitude platforms (LAPs), which have been proposed for various military and civilian mission critical applications \cite{CaoJSAC2018}.
+NTNs include low-altitude platforms (LAPs), which have been proposed for various military and civilian mission-critical applications \cite{CaoJSAC2018}.
 Among key components of LAPs are unmanned aerial vehicles (UAVs), which are flexible, low cost, and close to the ground platforms.
-As a result, a variety of UAV-based applications have been proposed, including physical layer security and emergency communications in post-disaster scenarios or in unexpected events \cite{WangMVT2021}.
-UAVs can also act as aerial relays in cooperative wireless communications to assist users with poor channel conditions, such as in cell-edge locations in cellular networks \cite{WuJSAC2018}.
+As a result, a variety of UAV-based technologies and applications have been proposed.
+These include physical-layer security and emergency communications in post-disaster scenarios or in unexpected events \cite{MozaffariCST2019, WangMVT2021}.
+UAVs can also act as aerial relays in cooperative wireless communications to assist users with poor channel conditions, such as at cell-edge locations in cellular networks \cite{WuJSAC2018}.
 The reason for this is that UAVs can change their position to improve channel conditions, allowing the performance of cooperative transmissions to be greatly improved even when direct communication between the transmitter and the receiver is unavailable.